The Government is clear that everyone in this country should have the security and confidence

 The Power of Women – £93,000.

-- Outputs of the funding will include:
+Outputs of the funding will include the following:

 - Improved CCTV and street lighting